Frank Howson

-Frank Michael Howson (born 1952) has had a career in entertainment.
+Frank Michael Howson (10 March 1952 – 10 February 2024) was an Australian theatre and film director, screenwriter, and singer.
 He directed Flynn (1996) on the early life of Errol Flynn and Hunting (1991).
 Howson, with Peter Boyle, helped establish Boulevard Films which produced thirteen films from Boulevard of Broken Dreams (1988) to Flynn; besides producing for Boulevard Films, Howson often wrote scripts and directed.

 Early years

-Howson was born in Melbourne and started in show business when he was seven.
+Frank Michael Howson was born in Melbourne on 10 March 1952.
+He started in show business when he was seven.
 After leaving school, Christian Brothers College, St. Kilda (1963–1967), Howson's first job was with Melbourne radio station 3UZ as office boy.
 Eventually promoted to panel operator, he worked on John McMahon's popular weekly show Radio Auditions (see 3UZ).
 Whenever not enough acts showed up, young Frank was summoned to perform under made up names.
 During this period Howson was nicknamed 'Magical Frank' when asked to perform on a pilot for a TV talent show by 3UZ's Jimmy Hannan.